Objectives of the Working Group

 - Technical report: Policies that Promote SME Participation in Public Procurement, 2017.
 Analyses the various models of preferential treatment of SMEs in public procurement as well as their impacts and lessons learnt.

 - Technical report: Business Environment Reform and Labour Productivity, 2017: Explores the ways BER can contribute to labour productivity improvements as well as good practices and policies in this field.

-- Guidance: Gender and Business Environment Reform, DCED 2016.
+- Annex to Practical Guidance: Gender and Business Environment Reform, DCED 2016.
 Focuses on how donor and development agencies can implement gender sensitive BER programmes.

 - Policy Guide: Gender-Sensitive Business Environment Reform: Why does it matter? – A policy guide, 2017.
 Sets out the relevance of considering gender in BER; the relationship of gender-sensitive BER to women’s economic empowerment; and how donors can implement gender-sensitive BER.